pyca/cryptography/docs/x509/tutorial.rst

 flow is:

 1. You generate a private/public key pair.
 2. You create a request for a certificate, which is signed by your key (to prove that you own that key).
 3. You give your CSR to a CA (but *not* the private key).
 4. The CA validates that you own the resource (e.g. domain) you want a certificate for.
-5. The CA gives you a certificate, signed by them.
-Which identifies your public key, and the resource you are authenticated for.
+5. The CA gives you a certificate, signed by them, which identifies your public key, and the resource you are authenticated for.
+6. You configure your server to use that certificate, combined with your private key, to server traffic.

 If you want to obtain a certificate from a typical commercial CA, here's how.
 First, you'll need to generate a private key, we'll generate an RSA key (these